 Whichever technique is used, short sections of cut and cover tunnel would be required at each portal location to form a vertical portal face in reasonably competent rock from which the tunnel can be advanced.
 At each drill-and-blast advance the flat-bottomed "horseshoe"-shaped excavation of newly cut rock would be evaluated by a geologist and strengthened using a combination of rock bolts and sprayed concrete (SCL), to form a stable primary lining before the next advance is drilled and charged with explosive.
-Although this may seem a slow and laborious process it can be an economic method to construct tunnels in rock.
-The tunnel can be completed more quickly if the drill-andblast sequence can be repeated at the opposite portal, or even from intermediate shafts.
+Although this may seem a slow and laborious process it can be an economic method to construct tunnels in rock the tunnel can be completed more quickly if the drill-and-blast sequence can be repeated at the opposite portal, or even from intermediate shafts.
 Once the tunnel is completed an in-situ cast secondary lining can be installed to form a durable final structure.
-Alternatively, the tunnel can be bored using a large Tunnel Boring Machine (TBM), starting at one end and boring the 7.5km of tunnel consecutively.
+Alternatively, the tunnel can be bored using a large Tunnel Boring Machine (TBM), starting at one end and boring the 9.3km of tunnel consecutively.
 Although this involves a large capital investment in a TBM and large site set-up at the portal locations, when compared with drill-and-blast, the final circular structural lining of pre-cast segments can be formed as the tunnel advances.
 The construction of a portal at the north-east end of the tunnel adjacent to the existing A82 Trunk Road is likely to be problematic given the potential issues of congestion associated with the presence of the road, the West Highland Line railway and the shoreline of Loch Lomond.
-Other Constructability Considerations - Road and Small Structures Construction of the new surface road in the valley floor is made more difficult by the relatively steep slopes on either side and the river in the valley floor.
-The route corridor also borders a SPA which could restrict options for the alignment or availability of haul roads.
-As a result it is likely that the road would be partially completed to the tunnel and then be used as a haul route to connect to the tunnel working area, with the road being completed once the main tunnel works are finished and the fit out and commissioning has commenced.
-This could potentially delay commencement of the tunnel works until the major earthworks for the surface road has been completed opening up the haul route to the southern portal, if works to the north are not considered feasible.
-Earthworks for the road are likely to be relatively substantial and may require slope stabilisation measures such as soil nailing to reduce potential cut volumes.
-This route corridor has advantages in that it is offline so traffic management requirements will be minimal, reducing impacts to road users.
-However, the construction of the tunnel is a significant undertaking which will extend the programme length and has the potential to result in substantial increases in traffic from site vehicles, in addition to supply of materials, equipment and resources to support the other elements.
-Also, the minor nature of the roads to the site may make use of equipment such as TBMs completely impractical due to delivery restrictions, limiting available options for tunnelling methods.
-Environment considerations Biodiversity, Fauna and Flora 812.8ha of Glen Etive and Glen Fyne SPA falls within the route corridor.
-There could be temporary and permanent habitat loss within the SPA, which would be a major negative environmental effect.
-Disturbance to breeding golden eagle, a designated feature, could occur during construction and operation, which would be a major negative environmental effect.
+Access may be preferred from the SW end of the tunnel, via Loch Fyne, and early completion of the road up to the tunnel portal at Glen Fyne.
+Other Constructability Considerations - Road and Small Structures Construction of the new surface road in the valley floor should be relatively straightforward with a fairly broad and flat area available in the valley floor to provide working areas.
+The new road will likely require relatively substantial embankments which should be able to utilise the arisings from the tunnelling works, meaning commencement of the road construction would likely follow commencement of the tunnel.
+The bridges over watercourses should also be relatively simple to construct using standard methods.
+The multi-span bridges would likely be steel composite construction on reinforced concrete piers/bankseats on piled foundations to rock (alluvial surface deposits assumed) and the single span bridges composite steel or composite concrete Y beam types on reinforced concrete abutments piled to rock.
+During the bridge construction the works may be susceptible to flooding and dewatering of excavations for the abutments and piers will need to be managed.
+This option has advantages in that it is offline so traffic management requirements will be minimal, reducing impacts to road users.
+However, the construction of the tunnel is a significant undertaking which will extend the programme length and has the potential to result in substantial increases in traffic from site vehicles, which could be mitigated by use of Loch Fyne for deliveries for earthworks and prefabricated components (steel or prestressed beam) for the structures.
+Environment considerations Biodiversity, Fauna and Flora 2254.3ha of Glen Etive and Glen Fyne SPA falls within the route corridor, and the route corridor runs through approximately 15km of the SPA.
+This could result in the temporary and permanent loss of considerable SPA habitat, which would be a major negative environmental effect.
+Disturbance to breeding golden eagle, a designated feature, could occur during construction and operation.
+This could result in a major negative environmental effect.